 MOTIVATION AND NOVELTY.
 This grant aims to enable plant biologists to infer and exploit gene networks across a wide variety of plant genomes for agronomic benefit.
-The novel features of our approach to cross-species networks include: The development of “InferNet” a machine-learning approach exploiting data-rich species to infer networks in data-poor species, inspired by the Robin Hood philosophy (Aim 1); A second application of network “learning” in our proposal, uses data from target species (e.g. crops) to inform network discovery in a model using “weighted networks”, with a validation of model-to-crop predictions (Aim 2); The development of a pipeline “X-Net” to enable on-the-fly construction of gene networks - including multinetworks (e.g multiple edge-types)- for any species using inferred and/or real interaction data.
-“X-Net” will be built as a user-friendly tool to empower biologists to generate and evaluate the significance of network hubs and modules across plant species - a task beyond the expertise of computer scientists –to enhance gene discovery and translational research across species.
+The novel features of our approach to cross-species networks include: The development of “InferNet” a machine-learning approach exploiting data-rich species to infer networks in data-poor species (Aim 1); Learn a network in a model species from data in target species (e.g. crops) to find candidate genes to mutagenize with a validation of promising genes in crops (Aim 2); The development of a pipeline “X-Net” to enable on-the-fly construction of gene networks - including multinetworks (e.g multiple edge-types)- for (i) any single species using inferred and/or real interaction data and (ii) networks across plant species.
+“X-Net” will empower biologists to generate and evaluate the significance of network hubs and modules across plant species to enhance gene discovery and translational research across species.

 RELEVANCE OF THE PRESENT PROPOSALS TO THE STATED GOALS OF THE PGRP